Year of Theatre in Russia

-The great reformer Peter I did not neglect theater.
-Peter I wanted to make the theatre clear and available to people, and in 1702 he made an attempt to set up a public theatre.
+The great reformer Peter I did not neglect theatre.
+Peter I wanted to make the theatre clear and available to people, and in 1702 he attempted to set up a public theatre.

 The daughter of Peter I – Elizabeth – encouraged the development of all forms of arts, including musical theatre and drama theatre.
 Following the example of the empress, the nobility liked organizing masquerades, spectacles, and theatrical performances.
-In the mid-18th century the theatre was available just in court circles.
+In the mid-XVIII century, the theatre was available just in court circles.
 There was also the fashion for private theatres, whose actors were court servants.

 A public theatre in Yaroslavl, which was founded by the merchant F. G. Volkov (1729–1763), became the first professional theatre in Russia.
-In 1752 by order of the empress the theatre staged its performances in Tsarskoye Selo.
+In 1752 by order of the empress, the theatre staged its performances in Tsarskoe Selo.
 In 1756 the theatre in Yaroslavl was officially named the Russian Theatre of Tragedy and Comedy.
 The repertoire of the theatre included Russian dramatic works (primarily Sumarokov’s plays).

-The tradition of home theatres was later developed by the Russian nobility: between the 2nd half of the 18th century and the 1840s there were more than 170 serf theatres, 53 of them were in Moscow, including theatres of Prince N. B. Yusupov (1750 – 1831) and N. P. Sheremetev (1751–1809).
+The tradition of home theatres was later developed by the Russian nobility: between the second half of the XVIII century and the 1840s there were more than 170 serf theatres, 53 of them were in Moscow, including theatres of Prince N. B. Yusupov (1750 – 1831) and N. P. Sheremetev (1751–1809).

-Theatre in Russia was gradually conquering not only both capitals, but also provincial towns.
-In the early 19th century there were theatre circles, amateur and so-called soldiers’, i.e. garrison theatres, and combination companies.
+Theatre in Russia was gradually conquering not only both capitals but also provincial towns.
+In the early XIX century, there were theatre circles, amateur and so-called soldiers’, i.e. garrison theatres, and combination companies.

 The Alexandrinsky Theatre was founded in St. Petersburg in 1832.

-Great theatre theoreticians and practicians appeared in Russia at the turn of the 19th and 20th centuries.
+Great theatre theoreticians and practitioners appeared in Russia at the turn of the XIX and XX centuries.
 K. S. Stanislavsky (1863–1938) and V. I. Nemirovich-Danchenko (1858–1943) entered the world of theatre with their innovative ideas.
 They founded the Moscow Art Theatre, which was planned as a public theatre.

 Theatre life in Russia began to develop rapidly.
 The Stanislavsky system was put into practice and attracted followers all over the world.